kingparra/hpfp/13_-_building_projects/notes.rst

   |  ``import qualified A as B``         |    ``B.x``, ``B.y``                |
   +--------------------------------------+------------------------------------+

-* If you replace the keyword ``import`` with ``module`` and the phrase "brought into scope" with "made available for export", then the table illustrates how exports work.
+If you replace the keyword ``import`` with ``module`` and the phrase "brought into scope" with "made available for export", then this table also illustrates how exports work.

-* Instance declarations are not explicitly named in import or export lists.
+Instance declarations are not explicitly named in import or export lists.
 Every module exports all of its instance declarations and every import brings all instance declarations into scope.

-* But how do multi-level imports work?
+But how do multi-level imports work?

-* Also what paths does GHC search when looking for a module name?
+Also what paths does GHC search when looking for a module name?

   * GHC will either search the location specified with the ``-i`` option, or it will search the current directory, and then search ``$GHC_PACKAGE_PATH`` for